chwilliamson/Vizregress/readme.md

 ###The Problem
 One thing that we kept missing in terms of regression was spotting visual elements that change.
 A simple CSS change can be catastrophic for another view/page that has some Css hacks.
-The Selenium WebDriver will continue to perform and run tests despite the page looking visually incorrect.
+The Selenium WebDriver will continue to perform and run tests despite the page looking visually incorrect because the css selectors will remain the same.

 This is a research project using [AForge.Net Framework](http://code.google.com/p/aforge/).
 The idea to a create a set of expected images for different parts of an application that can be compared in a test.